 A virtual office address solves this problem.

-Many small businesses without a physical office will use their home address (See: Can I use my home address as a business address?), but this can lead to privacy issues.
+Many small businesses without a physical office will use their home address, but this can lead to privacy issues.
 Registering a virtual physical address as their business address keeps home and work separate and tends to look much more professional.

 Often, small businesses (especially home and online businesses) will choose a virtual address because of privacy, zoning laws, professional appearance, and the convenience of managing their business mail outside of their home address.